wisecash/wisecash-support/_posts/2000-01-01-balance-forecast-and-runway-estimation.md

 Given what's written above:

 * Make sure to check your latest bank report in order to update your forecast data.
-* Mark as paid (into WiseCash) all transactions which occurred on your bank report, to avoid double-counting.
+* [Mark as paid,Marking Transactions as Paid] (into WiseCash) all transactions which occurred on your bank report, to avoid double-counting.

 This way your forecast will be in sync with your bank account state.

 ## Go to the burn-chart and provide your current bank account balance

-Click on the forecast icon, then click on edit to enter your bank account balance:
+Click on the **forecast icon**, then click on **edit** to enter your bank account balance:

 TODO: screenshot